Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 ## Lab track 3 - Miscellenous

-These labs are optional based on available time and your interests, where you can get hands-on experience with Azure Kubernetes Services (AKS) on top of Azure Local or explorer further capabilities for Arc-enabled Servers.
+These labs are optional based on available time and your interests, where you can get hands-on experience with Azure Kubernetes Services (AKS) on top of Azure Local or explore further capabilities for Arc-enabled Servers.

 [Access the content here.](./_labs_miscellenous.md)